react-native-community/releases/docs/publish-release.md

    - You have push access to the stable branch on the react-native repo.
    - The Android toolchain, as per the “Android development environment” section of [the react-native setup guide](https://reactnative.dev/docs/environment-setup).
    - Download the needed version of NDK.
-You can find out which version to use by looking in the [CI Android image dockerfile](https://github.com/react-native-community/docker-android/blob/ca21319a3fc73bb01facc99eb8e9a9e6ec415fa2/Dockerfile#L12).
-Currently, it's NDK 20, which can be downloaded from [here](https://developer.android.com/ndk/downloads/older_releases).
-After downloading, place it at `~/Library/Android/android-ndk-r20b`, then add the following environment setup:
+You can find out which version to use by looking in the [CI Android image dockerfile](https://github.com/react-native-community/docker-android/blob/master/Dockerfile#L12).
+Currently, it's NDK 21, which can be downloaded via Android Studio by following [this guide](https://developer.android.com/studio/projects/install-ndk#specific-version).
+After downloading/installing it, it will be placed at a path similar to `~/Library/Android/sdk/ndk/21.4.7075529`, then add the following environment setup:
      ```bash
-     export ANDROID_NDK=$HOME/Library/Android/android-ndk-r20b
+     export ANDROID_NDK=$HOME/Library/Android/sdk/ndk/21.4.7075529
      ```
-     - In case you are on macos Catalina (or higher), to will also need to run `sudo xattr -r -d com.apple.quarantine /path/to/ndk` to avoid the e2e script to fail
+     - *In case you are on macos Catalina (or higher), you might also need to run `sudo xattr -r -d com.apple.quarantine /path/to/ndk` to avoid the e2e script to fail.
+That said, this should not happen anymore since from NDK 21 and higher the Android team started signing the NDK.*
    - Latest iOS
    - Latest yarn
    - Latest CocoaPods